New Hyde Park Memorial High School

 New Hyde Park Memorial High School is a six-year public high school in North New Hyde Park, New York, as part of the Sewanhaka Central High School District.
 Like the four other high schools in the district, the school is home to grades 7 through 12, a combined junior and senior high school.

 As of the 2016–2017 school year, the school had an enrollment of 1,756 students and 119.47 classroom teachers (on an FTE basis), for a student-teacher ratio of 14.7:1.
 There were 307 students (17.48% of enrollment) eligible for free lunch and 45 (2.56%) eligible for reduced-cost lunch.
 In terms of racial ethnicity, 36% were White, 43% were Asian, 16% were Hispanic, and 4% were Black.

 The school held its 50th Anniversary Celebration on Sunday, June 4, 2006.
-The principal is currently Dr. Richard J. Faccio.
+The principal is currently Ms. Rosemary DeGennaro.
 The school mascot is the Gladiator, and its colors are blue and white.

 Awards and recognition

+In recognition of being ranked #2,309 in U.S. News & World Report’s National Rankings for 2024, New Hyde Park Memorial High School earned eligibility to display a U.S. News Best High School Award Badge.

 During the 1992-93 school year, New Hyde Park Memorial High School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.